duartegroup/mlp-train/docs/examples/example1.rst

    data.load_xyz('data_set.xyz', charge = 0, mult = 1)

 This function assumes that all data in your dataset have the same charge and multiplicity.
-If it is not case, you can load data with different charges separately.
+If it is not the case, you can load data with different charges separately.

 .. code-block:: python